 Conventional Electric Space Heaters

 Electric space heaters radiate warm heat to a confined space and are effective for smaller areas.
 Unless you have a smaller porch, these may not be able to provide warmth to everyone in your outdoor space.
-Depending on the square footage of your screened-in porch, there may be more effective methods of heating your space.
+Depending on the square footage of your screened-in porch, there may be more effective methods of heating your space than conventional electric heaters.

 Freestanding Electric Heaters